All These Niggas

 "All These Niggas" is a song by American rapper King Von featuring American rapper Lil Durk.
-It was released on August 5, 2020 as the second single from Von's debut studio album Welcome to O'Block (2020).
+It was released on August 5, 2020 as the second single and ninth track from Von's debut studio album Welcome to O'Block (2020).
 The song was produced by Chopsquad DJ.

+"All These Niggas" reached the number 77 on the Billboard Hot 100 chart and number 31 on Hot R&B/Hip-Hop Songs chart still by Billboard and, on February 14, 2023 was certified platinum plaque by Recording Industry Association of America.

+Background

+King Von and Lil Durk were labelmates and fellows, they collaborated in various songs, starting from 2019's "Crazy Story 2.0", "Twin Nem", "Like That" and "They Be Talkin'", to 2020's "Baguette's" and "Down Me".
+Following Von's death other featurings came out such as "Still Trappin'" from The Voice album, "Evil Twins" and "From The Hood" respectively from King Von's What It Means to Be King and Grandson albums.
+Lil Durk paid tribute to Von on The Voice single, "Backdoor".

 Composition

 In the song, Von and Durk rap about the "bleak" reality of living in the streets over a drill instrumental with "eerie piano keys".

 Music video

 A music video was released alongside the single.
 It was directed by JV Visuals 312, and finds King Von on his block with a white Rolls-Royce and diamond chains as he raps.
 Because he and Lil Durk could not legally be together, Durk did not appear in the video.

+"All These Niggas" video reached 24.5 million views 2 months after its release on YouTube, according to Bennett.